 7. Greek Spinach Pie

 Greek Spinach pie is like savory baklava with salty goat’s cheese, garlic, onions, not to mention a fair helping of spinach.
 This is all packaged up in a phyllo pastry topping.
 It tastes amazing, but we must warn you it is a little messy, so watch those crumbs.
-This pie is really nice to eat cold or served with a side salad on a hot day.
+This pie is really nice to eat cold or served with a side salad on a hot day, the ultimate spinach recipe.

 8. Chicken Empanadas